 Here are some adjustable dumbbell alternatives you can use to workout at home:

 - Spin-lock-dumbbells.
 These are also adjustable dumbbells but they are much more resilient.
-A good pair of spin-lock dumbbells will feature steel handles and cast iron weight plates, making them impervious to damage (beware of cheap plastic models though).
-Most also feature lower poundages, making them safer for beginners.
+A good pair of iron spin-lock dumbbells like the Yes4alls (you can find the reviews here) will feature steel handles and cast iron weight plates, making them impervious to damage (beware of cheap plastic models though).
+Most also feature lower poundages and a more secure locking mechanism, making them safer for beginners.

 - Resistance bands.
-These are an extremely cheap way to do home workouts (under $40 for a set).
+These are an extremely cheap way to do home workouts.
 They are also much safer than adjustable dumbbells since there are no weight plates.
 Instead, resistance is generated as the band stretches.
 They are generally durable, but tears in the material can quickly develop into breakages.
+The Undersun bands come in a set of 5, each with different resistance levels.
+They’ve lasted me a few years with no sign of wear and tear.
+The best thing about them is their lifetime warranty!
+You can find the Undersun specs and reviews here.

 - Body weight training.
 Cheapest and safest way to train!
-You can also buy TRX suspension trainers and gymnastic rings to generate better angles and facilitate doing body weight exercises at home.
-These types of exercises are safer than adjustable dumbbell exercises.
+You can also use TRX suspension trainers (click here for the cheapest price) and gymnastic rings to generate better angles and facilitate body weight exercises at home.
+These types of exercises are generally safer than adjustable dumbbell exercises and can be just as effective.

 - Barbells.
 Adjustable dumbbells are cheaper and more safe than barbells, but barbells are much more hardwearing.
 You’ll rarely find a barbell breaking!